TheGITofTeo997/quietfoxReborn/README.md

 ## Some Notes ℹ️
 We are a group of two people that loved Quietfox.
-Unluckily Firefox updates have broken it over time, so our goal is to fix it and restore the old look as much as possible, that's why we have this fork.
+Unluckily Firefox updates have broken it over time, so our goal is to fix it and improve the look as much as possible, that's why we have this fork.

-We will keep supporting this project through the upcoming Firefox updates, however we can still consider this in beta so expect glitches.
+We will keep supporting this project through the upcoming Firefox updates, however we can still consider this in beta so it's far from being perfect.

 Most of the credits go to the original ![creator](https://github.com/kamrynsite)